ThakkerDhruv1408/Smart-Contract-100/README.md

 ## 🛠️ Technologies

 - **Solidity** - Because writing JavaScript wasn't frustrating enough
-- **Hardhat** - For when you want to pretend your local machine is a blockchain
+- **Foundry** - For when you want industrial-strength testing without JavaScript getting in the way
-- **OpenZeppelin** - For when you realize reinventing security wheels is a terrible idea
-- **Ethers.js** - For talking to the blockchain without losing your sanity
+- **Forge & Cast** - Because real blockchain devs prefer CLI tools that sound like medieval weaponry
 ## 🧪 How to Use This Repo

 1. Clone it (you're clearly already interested)